NinoRisteski/HubermanAnswers/README.md

 * The obtained audio files were transcribed using OpenAI's [Whisper](https://github.com/openai/whisper) `medium.en model`.

 ## Usage
-To run the projects, you will need to follow these steps to get started:
+Huberman Answers is a project designed to run locally.
+To run it, go through the following steps:

 1. Clone the repository and navigate to the project directory:
 ```python